Ceterai/Ceterai.github.io/MyEnternia/Wiki/Catalized/README.md

 # Catalized

 Completely removes all effects from an entity.
 Useful for debugging.
+Alta:

 Applied by following items: